mirohhinkov/password-verifier/README.md

 ## Ready to begin?

-Fork the repository, solve the challenge and let us know via `recruitment@thejoyclub.com` and `paul@thejoyclub.com` so we can take a look, providing a link to your fork.
+Fork the repository, solve the challenge and let us know via `recruitment@thejoyclub.com` providing a link to your fork.

 Alternatively, if you're just looking for a nice little challenge to do, without submitting to us, again that's cool!
 Enjoy the kata, you can find more at https://github.com/garora/TDD-Katas

+## Design Challenge (Senior Engineer and Above)

+We want to see how you approach the scaling and processing of data.
+The problem is as follows...

+You are tasked with integrating to a marketing automation platform/email marketing service.
+It is a greenfield piece of work and involves a standard API integration.
+The use case is that when a user signs up, they will receive an onboarding email, and vice-versa, will then receive emails every 7 days of membership with different templates and content.

+Design and document your ideology and ways to ensure that this integration will scale, ensuring delivery of communication ready to talk us through it at the interview stage.